SaadAhla/PE-Obfuscator/README.md

     - Drop RTCore64 to the disk
     - Load/Install RTCore64
     - Exploit RTCore64 to Remove Kernel Callbacks
-    - Map/Load from the added Section
+    - Map/Load PE from the added Section
     - Stomped a big module that fit the PE.

  ## Credits :